 I wasn't mercenary, but the thought of how pleased Mum would be if I told her I'd actually built up my savings made me ask, "What's the job?"

 Family members always blamed my mischievous streak on Uncle Morty.
 Viewing the gleam in his dark gaze, my mouth curved in automatic response.
 We're a lot alike, having personality traits and first names that make us cringe in common.

 "A new client suspects the husband of cheating.
-He always goes to a pub near here to meet the boys for a drink after work.
+He always goes to meet the boys for a drink after work.
 The wife's not buying the story anymore and wants us do a matrimonial enquiry; send a decoy his way."
 He winked.
 "See if her husband nibbles the bait."

 I rolled my eyes in the manner that had earned me detention from Professor Snape many a time in Potions.
 "Why do I always get pegged for slag duty?
 Cami or Lisa could do it just as well."

 Trying and failing to look remorseful, the conniver replied, "Neither one of them is free."
-Giving up his attempt at sincerity, Morty jibed, "Some of my agents actually have private lives."
+He gave up his attempt at sincerity and jibed, "Some of my agents actually have private lives."
 He held up his hands.
 "All right, I won't tell you that you need to start dating again."
-Hearing the sarcastic, "kind of you," he grinned.
+He grinned when I flipped him off.
 "The spouse is a Ministry official in his mid-thirties.
 He pretends to be one of those impoverished intellectual types with a sad smile."
 He laughed shortly.
-"Believe it or not; the wife said she'd heard women actually proposition him!"
+"Believe it or not, the wife said she'd heard women actually proposition him!"

 I sighed heavily.
 "Fine, what's his name and which type does the cheat go for?"